+We then design a novel joint bi-level training process to enhance the model's ability to detect both point anomalies and subsequence anomalies.
+Our TotalLoss $\mathcal{L}$ mainly consists of reconstruction loss functions in the time ($\text{RecLoss}^{time}$) and frequency ($\text{RecLoss}^{freq}$) domains, $\text{ClusteringLoss}$ and $\text{RegularLoss}$ from the \textit{Channel Correlation Discovering} mechanism.
+The reconstruction loss functions are used to enhance model's ability in both time and frequency domains to detect point and subsequence anomlies.
+The $\text{ClusteringLoss}$ and $\text{RegularLoss}$ are used to guide the discovering for fine-grained channel correlations.
+Specifically, we weightsum these four optimization objectives:

-\textbf{Bi-level optimization.} We weightsum the four optimization objectives to a TotalLoss $\mathcal{L}$ and utilize a bi-level optimization Algorithm~\ref{alg} to iteratively update the mask generator and other model parameters.
+where $\lambda_1,\lambda_2,$ and $\lambda_3$ are empircal coefficients.
+We then utilize a bi-level optimization Algorithm~\ref{alg} to iteratively update the \textit{Mask Generator} and other model parameters.
 Intuitively, the process optimizes model parameters for current channel correlations and then discovers better channel correlations for the optimized model parameters, which facilitates the refinement of channel correlations in a continuous way.